 The Academy recognised that doctors, appraisers and responsible officers would need an easily identifiable single pathway to access specialty advice.
 Colleges and Faculties have developed a common approach to achieve consistency in how specialist advice is provided across the medical profession.
 It was agreed that College and Faculty help-desks would be the first port of call for enquiries from doctors, appraisers and responsible officers.

 College and faculty helpdesks provide members, fellows and others involved in the appraisal and revalidation process with advice on specialty-specific matters.
 The contact details for each college and faculty helpdesk can be accessed here.

 The purpose of the specialty adviser role is to provide a consistent mechanism by which doctors, appraisers and responsible officers can access specialty-specific advice from colleges and faculties.
-All colleges and faculties have now recruited specialty advisers, who are trained and calibrated to a suitable standard so that they are effective in their role.
+All colleges and faculties have specialty advisers, who are trained and calibrated to a suitable standard so that they are effective in their role.